 The New York Times hosts different contests every year as an essential part of its mission of “teaching and learning with The New York Times.”
 Via essays, editorials, political cartoons, photography, videos, poetry, podcasts or culture reviews, NYT aims to hear from teenagers around the world on the issues and ideas of the day.

-Since 2018, some of our winning student work has been featured in print in a new quarterly Times education section.
+Some of the winning student work has been featured in print in a new quarterly Times education section.

-Every school day we invite teenagers to share their opinions about questions like these — on topics from reality television to the justice system — and hundreds do, posting arguments, reflections and anecdotes to our Student Opinion feature.
+Every school day, we use our daily Student Opinion feature to invite teenagers to share their opinions about questions we pose — and hundreds do, posting arguments, reflections and anecdotes.

 In 2018, received 9,275 essays — 9 winners, 26 runners-up and 38 honorable mentions